LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## Create Loop App in App Store Connect

+If you built using Xcode with your Apple Developer ID, you were able to skip the steps from the prior few sections - they are already configured.

 If you have created a Loop app in App Store Connect before, you can skip this section as well.

-1. Go to the [apps list](https://appstoreconnect.apple.com/apps) on App Store Connect and click the blue "plus" icon to create a New App.
+1. Open this link: [apps list](https://appstoreconnect.apple.com/apps) on App Store Connect and click the blue "plus" icon to create a New App.
     * Select "iOS".
-    * Select a name: this will have to be unique, so you may have to try a few different names here, but it will not be the name you see on your phone, so it's not that important.
+    * Select a name: this will have to be unique, so you may have to try a few different names here.
+It will not be the name you see on the app on your phone, but it is the name you see in TestFlight when you install it on your phone.
     * Select your primary language.
     * Choose the bundle ID that matches `com.TEAMID.loopkit.Loop`, with TEAMID matching your team id.
     * SKU can be anything; e.g. "123".
     * Select "Full Access".
 1. Click Create

-You do not need to fill out the next form.
+Do not need to fill out the next form.
 That is for submitting to the app store.

+You are done with this activity and can close the browser tab.

 ## Create Building Certficates

 1. Go back to the "Actions" tab of your LoopWorkspace repository in github.
-1. Select "Create Certificates".
+1. Select "Create Certificates" (on the left).
-1. Click "Run Workflow", and tap the green button.
+1. Click "Run Workflow" on the right, and tap the green button in the drop down.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.

-## Build Loop!
+## Build Loop

 1. Click on the "Actions" tab of your LoopWorkspace repository.
 1. Select "Build Loop".